marcelcastrobr/AWS_solution_architect/database/RDS.markdown

 RDS Facts:
 - Encryption at rest is supported for MySQL, Oracle, SQL server, POstegreSQL, MariaDB & Aurora.
-- Encryption done usng KMS (Key Management Service)
+- Encryption done using KMS (Key Management Service)

 # Multi-AZ:
 - Allows you to have exact copy of your production database in another AZ.